News: A Level results not what you expected?

-Although A Level results day is a time for celebration, we know that if you didn’t get the results you we were expecting it can be a really stressful time.
+Although A Level results day is a time for celebration, we know that it can be a really stressful time if you didn’t get the results you we were expecting, however it’s important not to panic!

-But no matter what your results are, if you’re willing to take action there is a course or training option out there to suit you.
-Nottingham College has lots of options including university-level courses such as foundation degrees, HNDs and top-up degrees, or you could earn while you learn with an apprenticeship.
+No matter what your results are, there will be a course or training option out there to suit you!
+The answer you’re looking for could be right on your doorstep.
+Did you know we have lots of options including university-level courses such as Foundation Degrees, HNDs and top-up programmes, or you could earn while you learn with a higher level apprenticeship.

 Here are four ways to help find an alternative course:

 If you’ve already applied but have been left without a place on a higher education course, or have decided at the last minute that you wish you’d applied, don’t panic.
 Take a few minutes to think things through and don’t panic.
 There will be an option for you!

 Firstly, if you’ve not quite made the grades but were holding a conditional uni offer, check UCAS Track.
 Your firm choice college or university may still allow you onto the course, or you may be able to go with your insurance choice.
 The UCAS website can tell you exactly how to check and you can also contact the universities that have made you an offer.

 - Sign into UCAS Track

 UCAS will be updating records throughout the day on the 18th.

 - If you’ve done better than expected – well done!
 In that case, you might be eligible for UCAS Adjustment if you’d like to consider an alternative course.

 If you have decided at this point that university-level study is still what you want to do make sure you have your UCAS Personal ID to hand.
 You’ll need this when contacting the uni or college that offers the course you want.